felias-fogg/dw-link/docs/manual.md

   https://felias-fogg.github.io/MiniCore/package_MCUdude_MiniCore_index.json
   ```

 After that, you can download and install the board using the `Boards Manager`, which you find in the Arduino IDE menu under `Tools`-->`Board`.
-Currently, choose the versions that have a `+debug` suffix in its version number!
+Currently, choose the versions that have a `+debug` suffix in their version number!
 I hope the capability of generating debug-friendly binaries will be incorporated in future versions of these board manager files, in which case you can rely on the regular board manager files by MCUdude and SpenceKonde.

 ### 5.3 Compiling the sketch

 Now we need to compile a sketch.
 Let us take `varblink.ino` from the `examples` folder of the dw-link package as our example sketch.
-First select the board you want to compile the sketch for under the `Tools` menu.
-In particular, you should select an `328P` (with 16MHz clock) from the `MiniCore` when debugging an UNO board.
+First, select the board you want to compile the sketch for under the `Tools` menu.
+In particular, you should select a `328P` (with a 16MHz clock) from the `MiniCore` when debugging an UNO board.

 Then set additional parameters for the board.
 Most importantly, you need to select `Debug` for the `Debug Compiler Flags` option.
 The other possibilities for this option can be chosen when the debugger should create code that more closely mirrors the source code, as described in [Section 8.11](#section811).
 Now compile the example `varblink.ino` with debugging enabled by requesting to `Export compiled Binary` in the `Sketch` menu.
 This will generate the file `varblink.ino.elf` in the sketch or build directory, depending on which version of the IDE or CLI you are using.

 ### 5.4 Example session with avr-gdb

-Open now a terminal window, and change into the directory where the Arduino IDE/CLI has copied the ELF file to.
-Assuming that you have connected the hardware debugger to the target board and to the host computer, we can start a debugging session.
+Open a terminal window, and change to the directory where the Arduino IDE/CLI has copied the ELF file to.
+Assuming that you have connected the hardware debugger to the target board and the host computer, we can start a debugging session.

 All the lines starting with either the **>** or the **(gdb)** prompt contain user input and everything after # is a comment. **\<serial port\>** is the serial port you use to communicate with the hardware debugger and **\<bps\>** is the baud rate, i.e., 115200, provided you have not changed the compile-time constant `HOSTBPS`.